What to Do After Getting Deferred By Your First-Choice College

 Okay, so in one sense your worst fears were averted—your number one choice didn’t laugh in your face or say that they would rather be friends.
 Of course, they didn’t say “yes” either.
 While better than an outright rejection, being deferred can leave students feeling helpless and lacking further agency in the quest to win acceptance.
 This is simply not the case.
 Below are 6 things that you can do to improve your chances of being admitted in the regular admissions round.

-1. If you haven’t already done so, draft a letter addressed to the Dean of Admission and to the admissions counselor assigned to your area, which (1) reiterates your intentions to enroll if admitted, and (2) restates why you believe the college is most suited to your interests and goals.
+If you haven’t already done so, draft a letter addressed to the Dean of Admission and to the admissions counselor assigned to your area, which (1) reiterates your intentions to enroll if admitted, and (2) restates why you believe the college is most suited to your interests and goals.
 Be sure to reference specific courses, extracurricular activities, and/or research opportunities that you plan to pursue.
 Also make sure that your letter strikes an upbeat and appreciative tone; doing so shows resilience and demonstrates your continued interest.

-2. Solicit a letter of recommendation from someone who is able to offer a different and fresh perspective on your candidacy.
+Solicit a letter of recommendation from someone who is able to offer a different and fresh perspective on your candidacy.
 For example, if you’ve only submitted teacher recommendations thus far, consider sending a letter of recommendation from an extracurricular sponsor or work supervisor, who can attest to your abilities and work ethic outside of the classroom.

-3. If your SAT, ACT and/or SAT Subject Tests constitute a relative weakness of your application, consider registering for an additional test or two.
+If your SAT, ACT and/or SAT Subject Tests constitute a relative weakness of your application, consider registering for an additional test or two.
 As evidenced in our prior posts, standardized test scores still matter and improved results can go a long way toward improving your admission prospects.
 If you decide to take an additional exam, do so in January or February, before your prospective colleges finalize their admission decisions.

-4. Seek opportunities to earn additional recognition.
+Seek opportunities to earn additional recognition.
 If you’re a writer, send an article to your local newspaper; if you’re an artist, explore opportunities to exhibit your work; if you excel in math, enter a competition.
 Securing a competitive scholarship, distinguished award, or similar honor can often aid borderline applicants.

 If you have not yet visited your first-choice college, consider doing so.
 A campus visit offers you an opportunity to talk with students and current staff, meet face-to-face with your admissions counselor, and further acquaint yourself with the offerings of a particular college.
 It may also improve your admissions prospects.

-6. Study hard.
+Study hard.
 First-semester grades are extremely important for deferred applicants and provide you with one last opportunity to exhibit scholastic promise and a trend of academic improvement.
 It is also important to note that a number of competitive colleges are willing to review January SAT and/or February ACT scores in their regular admissions processes, so if you’re not satisfied with your currents scores and believe improvement is possible, consider registering for one final test.

 Even if you dutifully adhere to the above advice, it’s important to remember that your first-choice school may still reject you in the regular admissions cycle.
 It only takes a quick glance at the sobering numbers to assess the reality of the situation: Of the 9,600 applicants to the MIT Class of 2023, just 7.3% were offered admission while 6,350 individuals were deferred to Regular Action.
 Of this group just 190 (a shade under 3%) were ultimately admitted.
 UPenn doesn’t provide specific numbers for deferred applicants, but the Regular Decision cohort at large had only a 5.7% acceptance rate in 2018-19 compared to an 18% during the ED cycle.

 The intent of sharing these stats is not to deflate your spirits.
 Rather, we simply advise that deferred applicants must quickly adopt a reality-based mindset versus a pollyannaish one.
 The worst thing one can do is continue to obsess over the “love-interest” that already gave you a tepid, disappointing response.
 Continue to respectfully let your number one choice know that you still have an interest in them but also play the field.
-Trust us, neither Cornell, UVA, or Middlebury will be swayed by a pledge to attend their school or skip college altogether.
+Trust us, none of Vanderbilt, UVA, or Middlebury will be swayed by a pledge to attend their school or skip college altogether.